Allison Hueman

-Allison Hueman is a Filipino-American graffiti artist, painter, and illustrator, based in Oakland, California.
-Hueman's best-known works include the Golden State Warriors 2022-23 City Edition Uniforms & basketball court, Bloom, a mural in the Los Angeles Arts District commemorating community advocate Joel Bloom, and the cover artwork for Pink’s 2019 record, Hurts 2B Human.
+Allison Torneros Tinati, professionally known as Hueman, is a Filipino-American graffiti artist, painter, and illustrator based in Oakland, California.
+Hueman's best-known works include the Golden State Warriors 2022-23 City Edition Uniforms and basketball court, Bloom, a mural in the Los Angeles Arts District commemorating community advocate Joel Bloom, and the cover artwork for Pink’s 2019 record, Hurts 2B Human.
 As street art is a medium dominated by men, Hueman is noted as a female artist who has achieved significant renown.
+In 2013, she was one of the first artists commissioned to paint a city mural after Los Angeles lifted its street art ban.

+Early life

+The daughter of a computer engineer, Hueman was born in Daly City, California and raised in Northern California.
+Hueman was attracted to art at an early age and was influenced by graffiti and other forms of street art in Oakland and San Francisco.
+Initially, she planned to focus on special effects or motion graphics while attending college in Los Angeles.
+She is a self-taught painter.